UpCloudLtd/upcloud-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Found a bug or something not working quite as it should?
+about: Report a bug or something that is not working quite as it should
 title: ''
 labels: bug
 assignees: ''

 ---

+**Environment (required):**
+- OS: [e.g. macOS (Darwin or M1), Linux, Windows]
+- Version [e.g. 1.2.0, "upctl version" gives you this]

 **Describe the bug**
 A clear and concise description of what the bug is.